Symphony No. 3 (Ives)

-The Symphony No. 3, S. 3 (K. 1A3), The Camp Meeting by Charles Ives (1874–1954) was written between 1908 and 1910.
+The Symphony No. 3, S. 3 (K. 1A3), (subtitled The Camp Meeting) by Charles Ives was written between 1908 and 1910.
 In 1947, the symphony was awarded the Pulitzer Prize for Music.
 Ives is reported to have given half the money to Lou Harrison, who conducted the premiere.

 Structure

 The symphony is in three movements:

 This symphony is notable for its use of a chamber orchestra, rather than the complete orchestra Ives used for his other symphonies.
 The symphony is also rather short, lasting approximately twenty minutes.

 Instrumentation

 The symphony is scored for a chamber orchestra of a flute, oboe, clarinet, bassoon, two horns, trombone, bells, and strings (violins, violas, cellos, and double basses).

 Composition

 The symphony has many influences including Civil War songs, dances, and general European classical music.
 It evokes country meetings during his childhood, when people gathered in fields to sing, preach, and listen.
 Ives was sentimentally nostalgic, glancing back as a modern composer at a nineteenth-century childhood of hymns, bells, and children's games throughout the three movements.
 The symphony is filled with complex harmonies and meters.